UmaOji/BankCSR/README.md

 ### Total CSR Spending by Bank

 - **Description**: This bar chart compares the total CSR spending across different banks, including Zenith Bank, Guaranty Trust Bank (GT Bank), First Bank of Nigeria, Ecobank Nigeria, and others.
-- **Purpose**: To provide a clear comparison of the banks’ contributions to CSR efforts.
+- **Purpose**: To clearly compare the banks’ contributions to CSR efforts.
 This helps identify which financial institutions are investing the most in CSR initiatives.
-- **Key Insight**: The chart reveals that Zenith Bank and Access Bank have the highest CSR spending, while smaller banks like Wema Bank contribute less, highlighting differences in CSR commitment.
+- **Key Insight**: The chart reveals that **Diamond Bank** and **Zenith Bank** have the **highest** and **lowest** CSR spending respectively.
+At the same time, other banks like Fidelity Bank contribute less, highlighting differences in CSR commitment.
 - **Image**: ![Bank Total Spend (2)](https://github.com/user-attachments/assets/1814cd98-493b-4020-9b91-6faca52734d0)

 ---

-### Spending by CSR Area (e.g., Healthcare, Education)
+### Yearly Spending by CSR Area (e.g., Healthcare, Education)

-- **Description**: A pie chart or bar chart showing how CSR spending is allocated across different areas such as healthcare, education, community development, and environmental initiatives.
+- **Description**: A line chart showing how CSR spending is allocated across different areas such as healthcare, education, community development, and environmental initiatives between 2015 and 2023.
 - **Purpose**: To highlight which CSR areas are prioritized by the banks.
-This allows for an understanding of which sectors receive the most support and which are underfunded.
+This allows for understanding of which sectors receive the most support and which are underfunded.
-- **Key Insight**: The chart shows that **healthcare** and **education** receive the most funding, while **community development** has the lowest total expenses, reflecting lower priority for community-focused initiatives.
+- **Key Insight**: The chart shows that **Financial Literacy**, **Education** and **Healthcare** receive the most funding between **2019** and **2021**, while Environment has the lowest total expenses in recent years, reflecting lower priority for environmental-focused initiatives.
 - **Image**: ![CSRSpending  by Area (1)](https://github.com/user-attachments/assets/f64321ab-e2b7-48de-bda9-0c332139ee44)

 ---